arjepsen/FreeBrewie-SOM/Docs/Brewie_SOM_Platform_Notes_2026-06-22.md

 - `/dev/ttyS1` opens
 - heartbeat frames are sent
 - `STATUS_REPORT` frames are received
-- first visible boot text can be shown on the screen
+- live status/debug information can be shown on the screen
+- `brewie.service` can start the app automatically

 This is the current known-good combined baseline.